shuaibabdulla/shopping/README.md

 There are two options for starting the application.

-1. Run as spring boot application .
+1. Run the application from the command line as follows.

-      * Run the application from the command line as follows.
-The application will start on port 8080 by default.
+      *  The application will start on port 8080 by default.

 ```sh
 java -jar target/shoppingcart-0.0.1-SNAPSHOT.jar